TL; DR: Agile Metrics

 The Hawthorne effect (also referred to as the observer effect) is a type of reactivity in which individuals modify or improve an aspect of their behavior in response to their awareness of being observed.

 To make things worse, you cannot compare velocities between different teams since all of them are estimating differently.
 This practice is acceptable, of course, as estimates are usually not pursued merely for reporting purposes.
-Estimates are a no more than a side-effect of the attempt to create a shared understanding among team members on the why, how, and what of a user story.
+Estimates are no more than a side-effect of the attempt to create a shared understanding among team members on the why, how, and what of a work item.

-Read more on velocity here: Scrum: The Obsession with Commitment Matching Velocity.
+Read more on velocity here Scrum: The Obsession with Commitment Matching Velocity and here Faking Agile Metrics or Cooking the Agile Books.

 Ugly Agile Metrics